themosis/documentation/middleware.md

 })->middleware('wp.can');
 ```

-You may also assign multiple middleware to the route:
+You may also assign multiple middlewares to the route:

 ```php
 Route::get('/', function () {